 When I started teaching makers how to sell their work to shops, I realised that two things spark a great deal of anxiety: pricing for wholesale and retailers’ mark ups.

-Well, let’s take on wholesale first.
-One of the reasons for its air of peril is that most artists and designers know that wholesale prices are lower than retail prices.
+One of the reasons for its air of peril is that most artists and makers know that wholesale prices are much lower than retail prices.
 That can be hard to get your head around.

-“What!” you might say.
-“This vulgar little shopkeep wants to buy my precious work, the very items I put my heart and soul into creating, and they want to PAY LESS THAN THE STANDARD PRICE FOR IT?” *THUD*
+“What?” you might say.
+“This vulgar little shopkeep wants to buy my precious work, the items I put my heart and soul into creating, and they want to PAY LESS THAN THE STANDARD PRICE?”

 The thud was you fainting onto the parquet.
-Don’t worry, I’ll send the butler out to get some smelling salts.
+Don’t worry, the butler will fetch the smelling salts.

 The point is that yes, your wholesale price should be lower than the price you charge when selling your work directly to the public.